abirismyname/angs-cranes-1000-wis/PRD.md

 - **Success criteria**: Accurate count display, visual progress representation (progress bar or circular indicator), celebration state when reaching 1000

 ### Admin Total Received Update
-- **Functionality**: Secure interface for updating the actual count of cranes received in the mail
+- **Functionality**: Secure API endpoint for updating the actual count of cranes received in the mail
 - **Purpose**: Keeps the community informed of real progress as physical cranes arrive
-- **Trigger**: Admin (owner) logs in and sees admin controls
+- **Trigger**: Admin makes API call to update received count
-- **Progression**: Owner visits site → System detects isOwner status → Admin panel appears → Enter new received count → Submit → Total updates across all displays
+- **Progression**: Admin calls API with authentication → System validates owner status → Updates total received in KV store → Count updates across all user displays in real-time
-- **Success criteria**: Only visible to owner (using spark.user().isOwner), updates persist, immediately reflects in progress tracker
+- **Success criteria**: Only accessible via authenticated API (using spark.user().isOwner), updates persist in KV store, immediately reflects in progress tracker for all users

 ### Mailing Information Display
 - **Functionality**: Clear, accessible display of the mailing address and deadline